Home Buying Guide

 - An offer without a pre-approval letter is unlikely to be taken seriously by a seller.

-- Understand how much cash you will need to close - ask your lender for a Good Faith Estimate.
+- Understand how much cash you will need to close.

 - Document all money transfers and don’t open any new credit lines until the home is closed.